 Staff have annual training in safeguarding and child protection.
 At each staff meeting, Safeguarding is always agenda item number one.
 This keeps staff up to date and current with their training, it also enables us to discuss any aspects of safeguarding as a school regularly.

-All staff members have undertaken safeguarding training including FGM and CSE, e-safety training and Radicalisation Training.
+All staff members have undertaken safeguarding training including FGM and CSE, e-safety training and Prevent Training.

 All staff have completed HM Government Prevent e-learning course.